wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 Yes.
 If your Stripe payment info are saved, the promo code will automatically apply when you resubscribe.

-- **What happens to my plan after education verification is approved?**
+- **What happens to my plan after educational verification is approved?**

 For Professional Plan users, the promo code applies at your next billing period.
 For other plans’ users, the promo code is saved and applies when you change it to Professional.